monowireless/MWSDK_docs/en/MWX/content/install_n_build/install_vscode.md

 ---
-title: "Installing VS Code"
+title: "Installing VSCode"
 author: "Mono Wireless Inc."
-description: "Installing VS Code"
+description: "Installing VSCode"
 ---

-# Installing VS Code
+# Installing VSCode

-VisualStudio Code (VS Code) is recommended to make Act (source code) writing easier.
-The attached Act contains a file that has been configured to ensure that the code is interpreted properly in VS Code.
+VisualStudio Code (VSCode) is recommended to make Act (source code) writing easier.
+The attached Act contains a file that has been configured to ensure that the code is interpreted properly in VSCode.

 {% hint style="warning" %}
-VS Code reads source files and header files and interprets the source code, thus providing function definition information and function and method name completion to help you write source code.
+VSCode reads source files and header files and interprets the source code, thus providing function definition information and function and method name completion to help you write source code.
 The MWX library requires more header files to be loaded than the C library.
 In comparison to C development, the MWX library requires more header files to be loaded and the editor may be slower in some environments.
 {% endhint %}

+The project settings of VSCode requires some information, such as library source code location, to analyse source codes.
+These inforamtion are passed by TWELITE STAGE app as environmental variable when launching VSCode.
+Therefore, application instance of VSCode should not be present when launching from TWELITE STAGE app, otherwise VSCode will not refer to these environmental values.

 ## Installing VSCode